 - a high tolerance for failure.

-The characteristics needed to try and fail and try and fail again.
+The characteristics needed to try and fail and try and fail again and again.

 The Impact of the Covid Crisis